Driving Long-Term Recovery across Impacted Communities

 Grant details:

-SBP is offering eligible nonprofit organizations the opportunity to apply for grant funds to support survivors impacted by a presidentially declared disaster in the last 4 years.
-These funds will support repairs for homeowners who reside in a FEMA Individual Assistance declared county and were impacted by the disaster event.
-Grantees will also assist survivors in receiving the maximum eligible awards from FEMA, the Small Business Administration, and their insurance companies.
+SBP is offering eligible nonprofit organizations the opportunity to apply for grant funds to support impacted individuals impacted by a presidentially declared disaster in the last 4 years.
+These funds will support repairs for homeowners who reside in an FEMA Individual Assistance declared county and were impacted by the disaster event.
+Grantees will also assist impacted individuals in receiving the maximum eligible awards from FEMA, the Small Business Administration, and their insurance companies.

 Grant funds may only be used to assist individuals at or below 120% of their respective Area Median Income.
 Please refer to the Department of Housing & Urban Development’s annual income limits for your specific county to ensure individuals meet this metric.
 In addition these funds can go to either of the following: